MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 SCREEN SHOT GOES HERE

-If the user selects the **Recording** button, they see the following message that explains why call recording is not available.
+If the user selects the **Recording** button, they see the following message that explains why recording is not available.

 SCREEN SHOT GOES HERE

 ### User experience in the mobile app

-When call recording is disabled, the **Recording** button is unavailable.
+When call recording is disabled, the **Start recording** command is unavailable.

 SCREEN SHOT GOES HERE

-If the user selects the **Recording** button, they see the following message that explains why call recording is not available.
+If the user selects the **Start recording** command, they see the following message that explains why recording is not available.

 SCREEN SHOT GOES HERE

 ## Chat messaging

-Chat Messaging policies are used to control which chat and channel messaging features are available to users (owners and members) in Microsoft Teams.
+Chat messaging policies are used to control which chat and channel messaging features are available to users (owners and members) in Microsoft Teams.

-Chat Messaging policies in Dynamics 365 Remote Assist allow users to read chat but not send messages.
-Voice recording and photo capture will also be disabled since these features require chat.
-If Chat Messaging is disabled through a policy, the Remote Assist user will not receive incoming chat messages from Teams.
+Chat messaging policies in Dynamics 365 Remote Assist allow users to read but not send chat messages.
+Voice recording and photo capture are also disabled since these features require chat.
+If chat messaging is disabled through a policy, the Dynamics 365 Remote Assist user will not receive incoming chat messages from Teams.

-User experience in RA HoloLens: Screenshot showing chat messaging is disabled and a pop-up explaining why chat messaging is unavailable

-(05.00-chat)

-(05.00-chat-1)

-Graphical user interface, application

-Description automatically generated

-User experience in RA Mobile: Screenshots showing chat messaging is disabled and a pop-up explaining why chat messaging is unavailable

-(03.01-call)

-(07.01-chat messages)

-(07.01-chat messages-2)
+## User experience in the HoloLens app

+When chat messaging is disabled, the user sees **Chat unavailable** in the Chat window.

+SCREEN SHOT GOES HERE

+## User experience in the mobile app

+If the user tries to enter text in the chat window, they see the following meessage that explains why chat messaging is unavailable.

+SCREEN SHOT GOES HERE